AA Pension Scheme

 Wolverhampton

-WV98 1LU
+WV98 1AF

 Website: www.gov.uk/find-pension-contact-details

-CARE section of the AA Pension Scheme
+CARE Section of the AA Pension Scheme

-CARE is a section of the AA Pension Scheme.
+CARE is a Section of the AA Pension Scheme.
 The Scheme is registered and approved by HM Revenue & Customs under the Finance Act 2004.
 It is run in accordance with its Rules.
 Nothing contained in this can override the Rules.

 CARE’s assets are entirely separate from those of the AA.
 It is managed by the Trustee in accordance with its Rules and legislative and tax requirements.